SmellyFishstiks/3Dlearning/README.md

 # v0.2.4
 Added pyramids, shoved all of the rendering code into it's own file to make it neater.

-Added "End" tag to file format, tweaked and fixed some lighting stuff
+Added "End" tag to file format, tweaked and fixed some lighting stuff, made it so windows resolution is better read.